thingsdb/ThingsDocs/v0/content/collection-api/return.md

 A second argument can be given to the return function which can be used to specify how `deep` the result should be returned.
 The default `deep` value is set to 1, but any value between 0 and 127 is possible.

-A query can run different procedures and/or closures which might have change the `deep` value.
+A query can run different procedures and/or closures which might have changed the `deep` value.
 In case you need to know the current `deep` value, the function [deep()](../../collection-api/deep) can be used.

 {{% notice warning %}}
-Be careful with using a high deep value, especially when circular references are made since this can result in returning very much data.
+Be careful with using a high deep value, especially when circular references are made since this can result in returning a large amount of data.
 {{% /notice %}}

 When no arguments are used the return value will be `nil`.